AndrewWPhillips/eggql/TUTORIAL.md

 ### Unions

 Unions in GraphQL are like **interfaces**, but without any common fields.
-In fact, you can implement the functionality of a union by using an empty interface, except that GraphQL does not allow empty interfaces.
+In fact, you could implement the functionality of a union by using an empty interface, _except_ that GraphQL does not allow empty interfaces.
 A common use of unions is a query that returns objects of different types without the requirement (as with interfaces) of the objects having anything in common.

 In **eggql** you signify a union in the same way as an interface - by embedding a struct in another object (struct), but in this case the embedded `struct` must be empty (in truth, just no exported fields).